 Where to Stay in Inverness

-I recently stayed at the Inverness Youth Hostel, which is a brilliant option for budget-wary travellers.
+I recently stayed at the Inverness Youth Hostel, which is a brilliant option for budget-wary travellers, families and small or large groups.
 It lies about 15 minutes walk from the city centre in a beautiful and quiet area.
 It has private en-suite rooms, great common areas and it even offers catered breakfast.
-It is run by Hostelling Scotland and I’ve always enjoyed staying at their hostels.
+A large car park is an added bonus.
+The hostel is run by Hostelling Scotland and I’ve always enjoyed staying at their properties – they are no party hostels, but rather budget-friendly places to stay for mature travellers.

 Many of my clients (did you know I can plan your Scotland holiday?) have told me about Heathmount Hotel, a lovely 3-star with a great restaurant.
 The hotel is just a 10-minutes walk from the city centre and has spacious comfortable rooms.